 We are perhaps the only research organisation with substantial experience of conducting large and complex surveys, as well as in-depth, qualitative studies in most areas covered by family policies.

 We have considerable experience of measuring and interpreting social attitudes.
 Our experience is best exemplified by British Social Attitudes, our longest running survey set up in 1983.

 We have a long tradition and extensive experience of conducting research about social inclusion.
 This work cross cuts and underpins much of our work in a diverse range of areas including crime and justice, education, health, welfare and families.

 Our research into communities includes work on how people volunteer in Britain today and investigating why communities fragment, as for example, in the case of the August riots.

-To talk to us about our work please contact our Partnership Development Manager:
+To talk to us about our work please contact our Business Development Manager:

 0207 549 7162.